-To connect Keboola to your Looker account you need API credentials.
-You can obtain them in Looker administration.
-Exact steps required are described in Looker docs.
-You will need
+To connect Keboola Connection to your Looker account, you need API credentials from Looker administration.

 Client ID and

-Create new Looker writer configuration in your project.
+Create a new Looker writer configuration in your project.

 Continue by setting up a Snowflake workspace to use with Looker.
-You can either supply your own or use Keboola generated workspace.
+You can either supply your own or use a Keboola Connection generated workspace.

 When your workspace is set up and tested, go back to the configuration.
-Next step is to set up your Looker credentials.
+The next step is to set up your Looker credentials.

-Fill in the Client ID and Client secret you obtained from Looker.
+Fill in the client ID and the client secret you obtained from Looker.

 Now the preparation phase is done and it’s time to set up the data you want to make available to your Looker project.
 Add tables to the configuration as needed.
-For further information about tables and columns UI refer to Snowflake writer documentation
+For further information, refer to the Snowflake writer documentation.

-When saved the column is renamed (this is required for Looker to understand the relation automatically) and FK badge is shown next to it.
+The column is renamed upon saving (this is required for Looker to understand the relation automatically) and the FK badge is shown next to it.

-In Looker when creating new LookML project, you select the connection name from the configuration log.
+In Looker, when creating a new LookML project, you select the connection name from the configuration log.

 You’re done.
-New LookML project with automatically created relations is prepared for you.
+The LookML project with automatically created relations is prepared for you.